$48.5

 In this case, we took more than 60 depositions in five different states.
 Because of Stephenson’s tireless advocacy, shortly before the trial was to commence, the defendants settled the case for $48.5 million.

 Big rig trucks tend to be the largest vehicles on the road.
 Trains are even larger.
 Because of their size and weight, trucks and trains can cause horrific injuries when they are involved in accidents.
 Victims of truck or train accidents can suffer injuries to the head, neck, and spine that may require lengthy rehab and ongoing care.
-These accidents can also lead to loss of one or more limbs, disfigurement, paralysis, or death.
+These accidents can also lead to the loss of one or more limbs, disfigurement, paralysis, or death.
 When a single accident involves both a truck and a train, the injuries are often severe, and the legal issues are complex.

 If you or a loved one has suffered injuries because of an accident involving a truck and a train, asserting your rights under Indiana law might seem too overwhelming.
 You do not have to go through this alone, though.
 Insurance companies will try to get you to settle for a small amount so your claim will go away quietly.
 They will try to get you to give up any further legal claims, possibly before you even know the full extent of your rights.